 Barnabas’s scheme with a traumatized Maggie attracts the attention of a local psychologist with hematological background named Dr. Julia Hoffman (Grayson Hall), who stays at Collinwood under the lie of being a historian.
 While Julia quickly discovers Barnabas’s sins, she develops an attraction to him, leading her to morally-questionable actions like using hypnosis to wipe Maggie’s memory of her whole ordeal and enabling the murder of medical colleague Dr. Dave Woodard to protect the secret.

-Firmly in cahoots with vampire Barnabas, Julia attempts using science to cure his supernatural curse with an experimental plasma-based formula.
+Firmly in cahoots with vampire Barnabas, Julia attempts to use science to cure his supernatural curse with an experimental plasma-based formula.
 However, the injections have a side-effect, making Barnabas look his age… of nearly 200 years.
-Thus, Julia temporarily becomes a target of Barnabas’s wrath, even after his uber-geriatric crisis is resolved after draining another victim.
-However, the ghostly reappearance of Barnabas’s young sister Sarah eventually guilts Barnabas into turning over a new leaf of benevolence.
+Thus, Julia temporarily becomes a target of Barnabas’s wrath, even after his uber-geriatric crisis gets resolved after draining another victim.
+However, the ghostly reappearance of Barnabas’s young sister, Sarah, eventually guilts him into turning over a new leaf of benevolence.

 1795: Wicked witchcraft